-It is great if you have spent 10 hours in writing some blog posts but the most important is spending extra efforts on optimizing each post with the best SEO essentials.
+It is great if you have spent 10 hours writing some blog posts but the most important is spending extra effort on optimizing each post with the best SEO essentials.

 No wonder thousands of people Google the term “SEO” with every passing second

-This is the world of internet and Google.
+This is the world of the internet and Google.

 Probably not, because there are 3.58 billion internet users and the number is still increasing.

-Also, more than 90% of online experience starts with the various search engines through which approximately 92% search traffic comes to your site by the Google.
+Also, more than 90% of online experience starts with the various search engines through which approximately 92% of search traffic comes to your site by Google.

 So, it’s important to pass more than 3/4th part of the camel from the hole, the rest is less than 1/4th pointing the tail.
 (That means 90% is Google and only 10% are the rest of the Search Engines)